pgomez-a/ft_onion/README.md

 # ft_onion
+The goal of this project is to **create a web page and make it accessible from the Tor network by creating a hidden service.** To achieve this, I have used Docker to create a Linux environment and mount a server with Nginx.
+The goal is to connect to this server using Tor over HTTP and SSH.

+Clone the repository:

+    git clone https://github.com/pgomez-a/ft_onion.git & cd ./ft_onion/

+Run **docker build** to create the server image:

+    docker build . -t onion_server

+Run **docker run** to create the server container:

+    docker run -d -p 8080:80 -p 2222:22 --name server onion_server

+<br>Now you have your container up and running,.
+What we have done is set up an **Nginx server listening on port 80**, so that it can receive HTTP requests.
+We also have **SSH active on port 22** so we can connect to our server securely.
+We have configured Tor to access the server, so we need to know the addresses it has created to achieve those connections.
+To do this, run docker exec:

+    docker exec -it server /bin/bash

+To get Tor encrypted addresses, you need to type:

+    # For HTTP
+    cat /var/lib/tor/hidden_service/http/hostname

+    # For SSH
+    cat /var/lib/tor/hidden_service/ssh/hostname

 ### What is the Clear Web?
 The **Clear Web** is the web we all know.
 It refers to information that can be accessed through any web browser, also known as the **World Wide Web**.
 By using the Clear Web, we are showing very important information about ourselves to the world.
 For example, every time we access a website with Google, we are showing our public IP address.<br>